DIAGNijmegen/website-content/content/pages/vacancies/3d-prosthesis.md

 The student will be embedded in the Radboudumc 3D-Lab and the [3D Sierra Leone group](https://www.3dsierraleone.com/).

 ## Requirements
-The candidate should have:
+The candidate should have
 - a major in computer science, biomedical engineering, artificial intelligence, physics, or a related area in the final stage of master level studies are invited to apply;
 - affinity with programming in Python;
 - interest in deep learning.
+-
 It is preferred, but not required, to have experience with manipulation of 3D Meshes.
 Additionally, knowledge of point-cloud / mesh / graph based AI is also preferred but not required.
 Having knowledge in these domains can kick-start your master-project.

 ## Information
 - Project duration: 6 months
 - Location: Radboud University Medical Center
 - For more information, please contact [Merel van der Stelt ](mailto:Merel.vanderstelt@radboudumc.nl)